-Each company must maintain financial resources equal to its absolute liability limit, or a greater amount if specified by the Board.
-In the event of a release, the company must respond appropriately, contain the incident, and pay out all claims as appropriate.
+Each company must maintain financial resources equal to its Absolute Liability limit, or a greater amount if so specified by the Board.
+In the event of an unintended or uncontrolled release, the company must respond appropriately, contain the incident, and pay out all claims as appropriate.

-If a company does not comply with an order of the Board in respect of any action or measure to be taken in relation to a release, or if the Governor in Council is of the opinion that the company does not have or is not likely to have the financial resources necessary to be paid for the costs incurred or to be incurred in relation to a release, or for the compensation that might be awarded for compensable damage caused by the release, then the Governor in Council may designate a company.
+If a company does not comply with an order of the Board in respect of any action or measure to be taken in relation to such a release, or if the Governor in Council is of the opinion that the company does not have or is not likely to have the financial resources necessary to pay for the costs incurred or to be incurred in relation to a release, and any compensation that might be awarded for compensable damage caused by the release, then the Governor in Council may designate a company pursuant to subsection 48.16(1) of the NEB Act.
 Upon designation, the Board may take any action or measure considered necessary in relation to the release and may authorize a third party to take any such action or measure.